mahendrabairagi/DeeplensWorkshop/customer-workshops.md

 Provide a name for your project: face-detection-your-name

-Click on Add Models and choose face detection
+Click on Add Models and choose face_detection (One you created during SageMaker Lab)

 Click on Add function and choose the lambda function you just created: Deeplens-sentiment-your-name